lornedrichardson/p1bg-King-of-Hearts-Blackjack/README.md

 Winning wagers pay even money, except a winning player blackjack usually pays 3 to 2.
 Some casinos have been short-paying blackjacks, which is a rule strongly in the casino's favor.

 ## Known Issues
-- Correct cards don't always display (happens a lot with diamonds suit)
-- Screen must be refreshed after hitting New Hand button in order to get the cards to display
-- Betting is fixed at 10 units right now
+- Betting is not enabled
-- Does not have double button
 - Does not have insurance feature
+- Dealing of initial hands is not accurate to proper gameplay